algolia/docsearch/docs/src/behavior.md

 ## `queryHook`

-This method will be called on every keystroke to transform the typed keywords before sending them to Algolia.
+This method will be called on every keystroke to transform the typed keywords before querying them to Algolia.
 By default, it does not do anything, but we provide this hook for you to add your own logic if needed.

 ```javascript